Monkeychip/bookbound/README.md

 ## Background

-**Next Chapter** began as a scrappy experiment — a small web app where friends could share what they’re reading and discover new books.
+**Next Chapter** began as a scrappy experiment — a small web app where friends could rate what they’re reading and discover new books.

 The MVP took off quickly: people loved logging their books, rating them, and trading recommendations.

 But the prototype was built for speed, not scale.

-As Next Chapter’s user base grew, it became harder to maintain and nearly impossible to add new features like _Authors_, _Reviews_, or _Reading Lists_ without breaking something.
+As Next Chapter’s user base grew, it became harder to maintain and nearly impossible to add new features like _Authors_, or _Reviews_ without breaking something.

 Now the team is making a **clean break from the past** to establish a strong, scalable foundation — one that future engineers can confidently build on.